 Good for: Brand awareness, increasing traffic to your blog or asset-specific landing pages, and lead generation.

 Most companies already have text-based content marketing assets—like reports or guides—to promote, and one of the best ways to make the most of these pieces is with a fun video designed to encourage more downloads.

-Promo videos can work well for big events, virtual conferences, and more.
+Promo videos can work well for big events, virtual conferences, paid campaigns, and more.

 When brainstorming new content pieces, consider the bigger story you can wrap these up in and the top-of-funnel video you could use as the asset’s promo or commercial, so to speak.
 Or consider using promo videos for brand awareness across paid and social media channels.

 4. Thought Leadership Videos

 Good for: Building thought leadership within your industry and establishing expertise on a given topic.
 Also, educating your audience about a particular subject and making a human connection.

 A member of the Moz team explains a concept in front of a whiteboard that’s been filled with supporting material.
 Sometimes the whiteboard includes illustrations, sometimes it’s more of a summary of points.

 5. Webinars and Recorded Webinars

 Good for: Educating potential customers about issues and trends related to your industry.
-Also, generating leads to add to targeted email lists or guiding prospects further along the funnel.
+Also, generate leads to add targeted email lists or guide prospects further along the funnel.

 When planning new webinars, think about how you plan to repurpose them from the get-go.
-If you want short videos, design your webinar so that the recording can easily be carved into bite-sized video clips.
+If you want short videos, design your webinar so that the recording can easily be edited into bite-sized video clips.
 These types of videos can then be used in ongoing content marketing programs.

 If you build out topics strategically—mapping each to a particular question a buyer has along their journey with your product, for example—these videos can act as the perfect stepping stone along the buyer’s journey.

 6. Case Study Videos (a.k.a.
 Customer Stories or Testimonial Videos)